dfo-mar-odis/shinySpatialApp/README.md

 -   `app/R` includes the R files to be loaded (it loads packages and functions);
 -   `app/Rmd` includes all the `.Rmd` files needed to generate the report(s);
 -   `app/output` includes all outputs once generated: selected geometries as a `.geojson` and the report in all format (the different section are also added).
+-   `dataprocessing` contains all of the preprocessing scripts to prepare data for use in the application.
+-   `tests/testthat` contains the unit test scripts that are run when test_local() is called.

 # **Collaborative Workflow**